S^2-Transformer for Mask-Aware Hyperspectral Image Reconstruction: Introduction

-In this study, we propose a spatial-spectral ($S^2$-) Transformer with a mask-aware learning strategy.
-Firstly, we present parallel spatial-spectral attention structure, based on which we reveal the distinct functionalities of both attentions in hyperspectral modeling.
-Secondly, we propose a mask-aware learning strategy to explicitly consider the hardware-induced pixel-wise reconstruction difficulties, which assumes that the similar spirit of~\cite{kendall2017uncertainties,ning2021uncertainty}, \emph{i.e.}, pixels with higher ``uncertainty'' (regression difficulty) should be prioritized for loss penalty.
-Specifically, we obtain a difficulty-level cube by referring to the physically encoded signal, and then adaptively penalize the pixel-wise reconstruction weighted by this cube.
-We summarize the contributions as follows: \begin{list}{\labelitemi}{\leftmargin=15pt \topsep=0pt \parsep=-1pt} \item By observing the signal optical acquisition procedure, we study two types of data loss that will impede a high-fidelity hyperspectral image retrieval, serving as the first attempt to expedite the interpretability of designing deep reconstruction networks for HSI from the physical scope.

-\item For the \textit{entangled data} loss, we propose an $S^2$-Transformer by systematically investigating different self-attention structures concerning hyperspectral characteristics, based on which we empirically uncover the different functionalities of spatial and spectral attentions. \item For the \textit{masked data loss}, we introduce a mask-aware learning strategy.
-Both the theoretical analysis and empirical evidence present the prioritization effect of the proposed schedule toward masked regions, which further boosts the reconstruction perceptually and quantitatively.
+{In this study, we propose a spatial-spectral ($S^2$-) Transformer with a mask-aware learning strategy.
+Firstly, we systematically investigate the standard spatial (spectral) multi-head self-attention designs along with their combinations under a unified and scalable network structure.
+We introduce a \textbf{parallel spatial-spectral attention} structure as our final proposal, based on which we empirically reveal the distinct functionalities of both attentions in the signal modeling procedure.
+Secondly, we propose a mask-aware learning strategy to explicitly consider the optics-induced pixel-wise reconstruction difficulties, which assumes that pixels with higher ``uncertainty'' (regression difficulty) should be prioritized for the loss penalty~\cite{kendall2017uncertainties,ning2021uncertainty,sapkota2024distributionally}.
+Unlike the existing aleatoric uncertainty~\cite{lee2019gram,gilton2021deep}, we approximate the encoded signal on-the-fly and take it as an uncertainty estimator.
+We then adaptively penalize the pixel-wise reconstruction weighted by the uncertainty for a fine-grained reconstruction. {We summarize the contributions as follows:} {\begin{itemize} \item By observing the optical encoding procedure of SCI, this work identifies two challenges of \textit{information entanglement} and \textit{masked data loss} that impede a high-fidelity reconstruction, bringing new insights into designing SCI reconstruction networks from a physical perspective. \item This work systematically studies a group of spatial/spectral self-attention architectures to address the information disentanglement pertaining to SCI, based on which we propose an $S^2$-Transformer with parallel spatial-spectral attention.
+The proposed method, to our best knowledge, is the first to thoroughly investigate different attention behaviours across both spatial and spectral dimensions in reconstructing SCI data. \item The proposed $S^2$-Transformer method introduces a mask-aware learning strategy to mitigate the \textit{masked data loss} rooted in the physical mask encoding process of SCI.
+Both theoretical analysis and empirical evidence demonstrate better reconstruction quality in masked regions, boosting the overall performance perceptually and quantitatively.
+Besides, experiments on diverse competitive reconstruction backbones suggest the benefit of mask-aware learning for SCI systems. \item Extensive experiments demonstrate that the proposed method not only outperforms the state-of-the-art SCI methods on simulated and real HSI data, but also shows potential in handling various noise cases, as well as geological remotely sensed data.
+Our observations and induction provide insights for the future Transformer architecture design in snapshot compressive imaging. \end{itemize}}}